hmcts/bulk-scan-ccd-definitions/README.md

 The JSON files are in the directory data/sheets.
 There is a JSON file for each CCD definition spreadsheet tab.

-### Generate the spreadsheet from the current JSON
+### Generate the spreadsheet from the current JSON files

 ```
 ../../bin/json2xlsx.sh {ENV}